jaey8den/candlestick-backend/README.md

 I used a pretrained model for this project.
 Using a model tuned for my specific use case will produce better results but this is just proof of concept project.
 I also do not have access to a reasonable sized and accurate dataset to perform the training and fine-tuning myself.

+## Chart Patterns

+In reality, being able to identify a candlestick patterns is not enough.
+By extension, this should work with chart patterns as well, which will be a more reliable resource in making trading decisions in all chart intervals and longer time frames.

 ## Moved

 Render did could not handle OpenCV and ResNet and crashes everytime I call the api, so I moved to Hugging Face and it finally worked.